 4. Wash Up

 Yep, just one more reason to never go to bed with makeup on your face (or, gasp, to hit the sheets post-gym without showering).
 "Before going to bed each night, you want to make sure you always take the time to remove your makeup and wash away the day," says Snyder.
-"Whether it be a relaxing shower or just washing your face thoroughly, when you put your head on your pillow, you want to have as fresh and clean of an environment as possible.
+"Whether it be a relaxing shower or just washing your face thoroughly when you put your head on your pillow, you want to have a fresh and clean of an environment as possible.
 Your skin needs to be able to breathe, and creating that time while you are sleeping is ideal."
-We think Slip Pure Silk Sleep Mask, ($45) makes for the perfect accompaniment.
+We think Slip Pure Silk Sleep Mask, ($50) makes for the perfect accompaniment.

-5. Play some Relaxing Music
+5. Play Relaxing Music

 Okay, maybe not literally, but strategically cueing up a relaxing Spotify playlist might be one of the best ways to prep yourself for a quality night's sleep.
 The key, according to Snyder, is finding tunes with a lower vibration.
 (These can help calm the mind and leave you soothed and self-connected before turning in for the night.)

-6. Add Some Essential Oils
+6. Add Essential Oils

 "Essential oils have a definite effect on your brain, and certain scents work to calm you down," Snyder iterates.
 "You can use a relaxing scent like lavender to help you drift off to sleep—I like to put a few drops on my pillow or I just sniff the open bottle while I'm reading."